Civic Live Events

 Women on Wednesdays: Exploring social issues impacting our community, promoting inclusiveness for a healthy society, providing a stage to showcase the richness of our shared cultural heritage.

-Rescheduled to Sept 19: Let's Talk: Boomers & Millennials Compare Notes
+Sept 19: Let's Talk: Boomers & Millennials Compare Notes

 Admission is free, reservations required.
 All events take place at The Civic